dmlc/XGBoost.jl/docs/src/features.md

 ## GPU Support
 XGBoost supports GPU-assisted training on Nvidia GPU's with CUDA via [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl).
-To utilize the GPU, one has to construct a `DMatrix` object from GPU arrays.
+To utilize the GPU, one has to load CUDA and construct a `DMatrix` object from GPU arrays.
 There are two ways of doing this:
 - Pass a `CuArray` as the training matrix (conventionally `X`, the first argument to `DMatrix`).
 - Pass a table with *all* columns as `CuVector`s.